-To ensure international and business relevancy, Misum features an international board with members drawn from both academia and the business community.
-The board consists of: Björn Stigson, Senior Advisor and former President of the World Business Council for Sustainable Development, Lisa Emelia Svensson, Sweden's Ambassador for Ocean, Seas & Fresh Water, Lars Strannegård, Dean and Professor for intercultural consumer behaviour at Copenhagen Business School, Alexandra Mörner, Chairman of Axfoundation, Egil Myklebust, Former Chairman of the SAS Group and the Confederation of Norwegian Enterprise, Helen Mountford, Programme Director of the New Climate Economy and Director of Economics at World Resources Institute.
+o ensure international and business relevancy, Misum features an aternational board with members drawn from both academia and te business community.

+the business community.

+The board consists of: Björn Stigson, Senior Advisor and former President of the World Business Council for Sustainable Development, Lisa Emelia Svensson, Sweden's Ambassador for Ocean, Seas & Fresh Water, Lars Strannegård, Dean and Professor at the Stockholm School of Economics, Lucia A. Reisch, Professor for intercultural consumer behaviour at Copenhagen Business School, Alexandra Mörner, Chairman of Axfoundation, Egil Myklebust, Former Chairman of the SAS Group and the Confederation of Norwegian Enterprise, Helen Mountford, Programme Director of the New Climate Economy and Director of Economics at World Resources Institute.